-One of the side benefits of doing intense workouts is the feeling you get afterwords.
+One of the side benefits of doing intense workouts is the feeling you get afterwards.
 It’s called the ‘pump’.
 You are sweaty, your veins are dilated and the muscles you exercised are taught.
 Runners get a similar feeling called ‘runners high’.

 What is it ?